 Broadstairs and St. Peter's has its own unique character and charm, which make it a great place to live, work and visit.
 Broadstairs & St. Peter's Town Council, along with Thanet District Council, believe that it is essential for each of the Thanet towns to retain their own separate identity, both physically and through their own unique characteristics, to ensure that they retain their 'uniqueness'.

-The policies contained within this section ensure that Broadstairs and St. Peter's retains it special character and charm and safeguards it for future generations.
+retains its special character and charm and safeguards it for future generations.